 - 1. All Feeder Dairy Steer animals exhibited must be owned, registered and tagged and weighed with A Maryland 4-H/FFA Tag in the Exhibitor's name only by June 1 of the current year and be under one year of age. - 2.
 All Market Dairy Steers must be owned by January 1st.
 ALL MARKET DAIRY STEERS MUST BE BORN AFTER JANUARY 1 OF THE PREVIOUS YEAR.
 (TO SHOW IN 2024-MUST BE BORN AFTER January 1, 2023) - 3.
 To be eligible for the Livestock Sale, all Market Animals must show and be placed in their respective market class. - 4.
-Steers will be weighed and must be tagged with a MD 4-H/FFA Livestock tag. - 5.
-Superintendents, may at their discretion, break or combine classes. - 6.
+THERE WILL BE NO PRIVATE SALES OF UNDERWEIGHT OR OVERWEIGHT ANIMALS.
+Parents and exhibitors are forbidden from approaching a buyer, before or after the sale, to inquire about keeping the animal or requesting that the animal be donated back to the exhibitor. - 5.
+Steers will be weighed and must be tagged with a MD 4-H/FFA Livestock tag. - 6.
+Superintendents, may at their discretion, break or combine classes. - 7.
 In order for a steer to be eligible for sale they must weigh a minimum of 1,000 lbs and Have a daily rate of gain of a minimum of 2.0 lbs.